corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/corda-network/setup-segregated-notary.md

 A notary cluster is a group of at least one node that act together as one pooled notary service.
 Notary clusters can improve notary scalability and reliability because additional nodes can be added to the notary pool as demand increases.

-Single-node and multi-node notary clusters are only available in Corda Enterprise.
+Single-node and multi-node notary clusters are only available in Corda: Enterprise Edition .
 Before deploying a notary cluster, read the [JPA notary configuration documentation](../notary/installing-jpa.md).
 A notary cluster requires a backend database to store notarised transactions.
 A notary cluster can be registered, but not run, without a database.